golang/sublime-config/docs/package_developer.md

 which is a list of all required environment variables that could not be found in the Sublime Text settings, or the shell environment.

+If the `GOROOT` environment variable points to a directory that does not exist on disk, the `golangconfig.GoRootNotFoundError()` will be raised.
+It has one attribute `.directory` that contains a unicode string of the `GOROOT` value.

+If one or more of the directories specified in the `GOPATH` environment variable can not be found on disk, the `golangconfig.GoPathNotFoundError()` will be raised.
+It has one attribute `.directories`, which is a list on unicode strings of the directories that could not be found.

 ### Requiring the Dependency

 When developing a package to utilize `golangconfig`, Package Control needs to be